 In the social sector, we often come together as individuals for important work, but are we really working together as one team?
 This is even more important right now.
 With COVID-19 and social justice issues, we are facing many unknowns and need to work together to build a productive culture for everyone.
 As Ted Lasso says, “There is something worse out there than being sad.
 And that is being alone and being sad.
 Ain’t no one in this room alone.”
 To really make a difference, we need to be intentional about maximizing our efforts in our department and executive team meetings as well as in our community collaborations to be “one team.”
 To that end, we wanted to share our tips and tricks for building (or rebuilding) your team this year.

 One of the elements we often find missing in teams, especially those formed for collaboration, is shared culture.
 Individuals have conflicting visions, expectations and ideas about appropriate behavior.
 In his book, The Fifth Discipline, Peter Senge called these notions “mental models.”
 We all have our own ideas about how to best work together as a team.
-At Social Impact Architects, we have found the best first step for any team is to start with key elements that help us align our expectations.
+At Social Impact Architects, we have found the most important first step for any team is to align expectations on key elements needed for teams to succeed.
 It takes some time upfront but saves time in the long run when team dynamics are aligned and expectations are clear.
 Below we address key areas where teams fail and provide solutions that help create shared understanding and a collaborative structure.